 Why does the capacity seem unchanged after I expanded my data disk?

 The expansion on the console only increases the storage capacity of the data disk.
 You also need to log in to your CVM instance and extend the partitions and file systems.
 For more information, see:

 Do CVMs support CPU/memory expansion?

 If the system disk of the CVM is a cloud disk, you can adjust its CPU and memory.

-For more information, see Building up RAID Groups Using Multiple Elastic Cloud Disks.
+For more information, see Building Up RAID Groups.

 Therefore, we recommend that you use elastic cloud disks to store data that needs to be saved for a long term.

 How can cloud disks be recovered after being formatted?